 As a result of the Merger, the Company is in a period of transition as it relates to organizational alignment and management reporting which could impact segment reporting in future periods.
-At June 28, 2014, the Company had the following three reportable segments: North American Retail Division, North American Business Solutions Division, and International Division.
+At September 27, 2014, the Company had the following three reportable segments: North American Retail Division, North American Business Solutions Division, and International Division.
 Following the date of the Merger, the former OfficeMax U.S. Retail business is included in the North American Retail Division.
-The former OfficeMax United States contract and Canadian business are included in the North American Business Solutions Division.
+The former OfficeMax United States contract and Canadian businesses are included in the North American Business Solutions Division.
 The former OfficeMax businesses in Australia and New Zealand are included in the International Division.
 The former OfficeMax business in Mexico is presented as Other.
-Because of the pending sale, the integration of this business into the International Division was suspended during the second quarter and it is currently managed and reported independently of the Company's other international businesses.
+The integration of this business into the International Division was suspended in the second quarter of 2014 due to the sale, and it was managed and reported independently of the Company's other international businesses, through the date of the sale.
 Prior period segment information has been recast to reflect this change in the reporting structure.
 The office supply products and services offered across all operating segments are similar.
-Division operating income (loss) is determined based on the measure of performance reported internally to manage the business and for resource allocation.
+Division operating income is determined based on the measure of performance reported internally to manage the business and for resource allocation.
 This measure charges to the respective Divisions those expenses considered directly or closely related to their operations and allocates support costs.
 Other companies may charge more or less of these items to their segments and results may not be comparable to similarly titled measures used by other entities.